Do You Qualify for Spousal Support?

 - Any contributions made by a spouse to the other spouse's career

 - Any other factors as determined by the court

 Maintenance orders are issued by the court as part of the final divorce judgment.
-If you are planning to divorce, contact a Long Island divorce attorney to find out if you qualify for spousal support.
+If you are planning to divorce, contact an attorney to find out if you qualify for spousal support.
 A skilled lawyer can review your financial situation and discuss the amount of maintenance you can expect.

 Commitment to Excellence

-Wisselman & Associates is a well-known and respected divorce firm that has successfully helped many clients seeking a divorce obtain financial support from their spouse.
+Wisselman, Harounian & Associates is a well-known and respected divorce firm that has successfully helped many clients seeking a divorce obtain financial support from their spouse.
+Our attorneys have the necessary resources and practical experience to meet the legal needs of our clients.
+We take the time to listen to our clients’ stories and personal circumstances to ensure that the customized strategies we build achieve their individual objectives.
 We will take whatever legal steps are necessary to help you achieve your maintenance goals.

-Contact Wisselman & Associates to discuss your case during a free consultation.
+Contact Wisselman, Harounian & Associates to discuss your case during a free consultation.